EvanMurawski/BeamAnalyzer/README.md

 **Description:**

 A program in Python3 to statically analyze beams.
 This program is a work in progress.
 It currently has the capability to solve statically determinate beams with point forces, moments, and distributed forces and plot the shear and moment diagram.
-Works using the text based UI contained in: textinterface.py, as well as the GUI in guiinterface.py.
+Works using the text based UI contained in textinterface.py, as well as the GUI in guiinterface.py.

 **Dependencies:**